RoD-TAL: A Benchmark for Answering Questions in Romanian Driving License Exams: Experiments

 \subsection{Question Answering}

 We utilize a CoT prompting strategy with the GPT-4o mini model, incorporating 10 retrieved documents alongside the question and answer options in the context.
 This setup reflects a standard RAG pipeline.
 To assess the value of retrieval, we experiment with a baseline prompt-based approach that does not employ document retrieval.
 This allows us to isolate the benefit of retrieval in performance.
-Additionally, we evaluate an \textit{ideal RAG} setup, in which only the exact relevant documents are included, simulating ideal recall and precision conditions.
-We explore prompt engineering based on observed failure patterns in the model's behavior and propose a better prompt.
-We also conduct experiments without the CoT technique to test the role of step-by-step reasoning in answer accuracy.
+Additionally, we evaluated an \textit{ideal RAG} setup in which only the exact relevant documents were included, simulating the ideal recall and precision conditions.

+We explore prompt engineering based on observed failure patterns in the model's behavior and propose a better prompt (henceforth denoted BP).
+The model is therefore tasked with acting as a human expert and providing clear and well-supported responses.
+The prompt also contains the question, the answer choices, and other relevant information for the task.
+We also carried out experiments without the CoT technique to test the role of step-by-step reasoning in answer accuracy.
 Lastly, we experiment with reasoning-tuned models under the same input specifications and prompts.
-We explore reasoning models (o4-mini) with the same specifications and prompts as before to see if native reasoning helps with the problem.
-We also assess the performance of open-weights models, such as Mistral Small 3.1 Instruct\footnote{\url{https://mistral.ai/news/mistral-small-3-1}} and Gemma 3 27B Instruct \cite{team2025gemma}, following the same scenarios as with the GPT-4o mini model.
+We explore reasoning models (o4-mini) \cite{o3-o4mini-system-card} with the same specifications and prompts as before to see if native reasoning helps the problem.
+We also assess the performance of open-weight models, such as Mistral Small 3.1 Instruct\footnote{\url{https://mistral.ai/news/mistral-small-3-1}} and Gemma 3 27B Instruct \cite{team2025gemma}, following the same scenarios as with the GPT-4o mini \cite{openai2024gpt4ocard} model.